flodi92/learn-management/src/exampleData/regex.md

 ## tasks

 The following aspects should be provided in at least one task.
 If one aspect varies in usage there can be several tasks for each aspect.
+For those tasks there there are examples provided in the section ###examples as a starting point but they should not be adopted directly.

 Side note: All tasks' expressions will use by default the start assertion ^ and the end assertion $.
 This is not counted as an own aspect.
 An exception are only those tasks that explicitly illustrate the usage of $ and ^ and leave out one or both.